 - Suīrán hěn nán, dàn nǐ hěn yǒu nàixīn.

-Praise with gratitude in Chinese and English
+Praising words for kids with gratitude in Chinese and English

 Showing appreciation for our children is a wonderful way to validate their actions.